 To know how to see the best of Füssen and the castles on this itinerary, including learning how to get around Füssen, where to stay and more – even on a budget – check out my ultimate Visit Neuschwanstein and Hohenschwangau Castles Solo to make planning your Füssen solo travel in Germany easier.

 - Time on train – 2h 25m

 - Arrive Munchen Hauptbahnhof

-- Purchase your direct train ticket here.
+- Purchase your direct Füssen to Munich train ticket in advance.

 The capital of Bavaria, Munich (München) is rich in culture one can learn a lot from.
 Munich is famous for the annual Oktoberfest festival, beer halls and gardens, hearty German cuisine, the 16th century Glockenspiel in the Marienplatz, and architecture and music, as well as the rise of Nazism.